Unlocking Loyalty with AI: Personalized Service for VIP Customers

 We started with a low-fidelity proof of concept prototype to test the hypothesis that by applying our new algorithm aimed at identifying high-potential VIP customers, we could encourage repeat purchases with personalized, proactive support from our customer service team and channel more VIP customers to our Private Client (VIP Sales) team.

-The pilot started with 3 advisors in the United States and Mexico as set out to prove the concept with a 6-month test aiming to answer 2 questions:
+The pilot started with 3 advisors in the United States and Mexico as set out to prove the concept with a 6-month test aiming to answer three core questions:

 1) Would participating customers move up the loyalty tiers to VIP more quickly than those not participating (control group).